GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 ### Advertisements

 Ads are one of the largest contributors to layout shifts on the web.
 Ad networks and publishers often support dynamic ad sizes.
 Ad sizes increase performance/revenue due to higher click rates and more ads competing in the auction.
-Unfortunately, this can lead to a suboptimal user experience due to ads pushing content you're reading down the page.
+Unfortunately, this can lead to a suboptimal user experience due to ads pushing visible content you're viewing down the page.

 During the ad lifecycle, many points can introduce layout shift: